Constraining the inflaton potential with gravitational waves from oscillons: Introduction

-Importantly, the violent fragmentation of the inflaton condensate is accompanied by the generation of gravitational waves (GWs), which may serve as a direct probe of this otherwise elusive epoch of the Universe's history.
+Importantly, the violent fragmentation of the inflaton condensate is accompanied by the generation of gravitational waves (GWs), which may serve as a direct probe of this elusive epoch of the Universe's history.
 In particular, a stochastic GW background is sourced by the large inhomogeneities in the scalar field energy density generated during the preheating phase \cite{Khlebnikov:1997di, Easther:2006gt}, and the presence of oscillons may leave distinct imprints in the GW spectrum \cite{Zhou:2013tsa, Antusch:2016con, Antusch:2017vga, Lozanov:2019ylm, Hiramatsu:2020obh}.
 Further, the formation of any cosmological solitons leads to a ``universal" gravitational wave signature due to the isocurvature perturbation associated with their number density fluctuations \cite{Lozanov:2023aez, Lozanov:2023knf}.

 If oscillons do form abundantly and live long enough, they can come to dominate the post-inflationary universe and lead to an early matter-dominated era \cite{Amin:2011hj, Lozanov:2016hid, Lozanov:2017hjm, Jia:2024fmo}.
 As their final decay to (scalar) radiation is almost instantaneous \cite{Olle:2019kbo, Zhang:2020bec}, such a scenario involves a sudden transition from matter domination to radiation domination, leading to an enhanced production of induced gravitational waves (GWs) through the so-called ``Poltergeist" mechanism \cite{Inomata:2019ivs}.
-Ref.~\cite{Lozanov:2022yoy} studied the enhanced production of GWs after oscillon decay from adiabatic curvature perturbations, assuming a scale-invariant power spectrum generated during inflation.
+Ref.~\cite{Lozanov:2022yoy} studied the enhanced production of GWs after oscillon decay from adiabatic curvature perturbations, assuming a scale-invariant power spectrum generated during inflation, while Ref.~\cite{Sui:2024grm} calculated the enhanced GWs due to the Poisson fluctuations of generic cosmological solitons.